 The big problem facing me now was, How do I get out of here and into the cemetery?

-I wasted quite a bit of time trying to work out when the cemetery was.
+I wasted quite a bit of time trying to work out where the cemetery was.
 Unfortunately the lack of a decent map really was a problem (note to self: get map!!) and eventually, I was considering that just maybe I was not getting to where I should be, fortunately I bumped into a fellow explorer who set me on the right path and shortly afterwards I hit Brookwood Cemetery proper.

-was opened in 1854 by a private company as a place to bury the ever increasing population of London who were in need of a burial place.
+The Cemetery was opened in 1854 by a private company as a place to bury the ever increasing population of London who were in need of a burial place.
 It is the largest cemetery in the UK, and one of the largest in Europe.
 Although I suspect the military cemetery would cut into its total acreage of 500 acres.
 It is now in private hands, having suffered the same fate as the Victorian Garden Cemeteries that are so much a part of the London Cemetery “scene”.

 At one point is had two dedicated railway stations that were linked into Waterloo Station (now that would have been very useful). although only one station survives.